- Int'l & Global Studies+

 An International & Global Curriculum

 Our faculty members have ongoing research projects in the Middle East, Africa, Latin America, East Asia, Europe, and in urban settings and with Native American communities in the United States.
-Our faculty's research and teaching encompasses: work in the global economy; slavery and human trafficking; immigration and refugees; racism and xenophobia; gender, sexuality, and the body; archaeological science; violence, disaster, trauma, death and dying; urbanism, past and present; colonialism and culture; economic and cultural systems of food; religion and evangelization; social inequality and poverty; and documentation and revitalization of indigenous languages.
+Our faculty's research and teaching encompasses: work in the global economy; immigration, refugees, and human trafficking; racism and xenophobia; gender, sexuality, and the body; archaeological science; violence, trauma, death and dying; urbanism, past and present; colonialism and culture; economic and cultural systems of food; religion and evangelization; and social inequality and poverty.
 Our department welcomes students into two majors: International & Global Studies (B.S.) and Sociology & Anthropology (B.S.).
-Students in the Sociology & Anthropology major can specialize in one of four tracks: Archaeology, Cultural Anthropology, Sociology, and Urban Studies.
+Students in the Sociology & Anthropology major can specialize in one of four tracks: Archaeology, Cultural Anthropology, Sociology, and Thematic.
 The department includes the Hon.
-Barber B. Conable, Jr. Endowed Chair in International Studies and hosts the Symposium in American Indian Languages.
+Barber B. Conable, Jr. Endowed Chair in International Studies.